Difetra/Digestive-Tract/Docs/Docs.md

 ## Digestion Outline

-Outlining only the process food and drink goes through.
+Outlining only the process food and drink goes through to identify what steps need to be coded.

 ### Stomach